CONSTITUTION AND BYLAWS OF THE OLYMPIA YACHT CLUB

 The following order of business shall be followed by the Chair, unless as a matter of expediency or a motion duly passed, it shall be departed from:

-2. Minutes of the previous meeting of the Club are posted on the website.
-3. Minutes of the previous meeting of the Board are posted on the website.
-4. Reading of communications
+Minutes of the previous meeting of the Club are posted on the website.

 Section 5.
 Election of Officers

 Nominations may then be made from the floor and the names of the nominees accepted by the Secretary, subject to the nominees' consent.
-All nominees must, at the time of their nomination be qualified for the office for which they are nominated and be in good standing.
+All nominees must, at the time of their nomination, be qualified for the office for which they are nominated and be in good standing.
 Marital partners or two unmarried persons who constitute an Active or Life Membership may not hold office jointly nor serve on the same Board of Trustees.
-Formal closing of the nominations will be last order of business at the regular May meeting each year.
+Formal closing of the nominations will be the last order of business at the regular April membership meeting each year.

-B. Elections: Election of officers shall take place during the regular meeting of the Club in May of each year.
-The Secretary shall furnish each member in good standing present at the Club, a printed ballot containing the names of all nominees for each position.
-The election shall be by a secret ballot.
-This printed ballot shall also contain a provision for write-in candidates.
-Members may vote for any eligible candidate for each position.
-Ballots are to be collected and counted by Trustees who are not running for office.
+(B) Elections: Election of Trustees and Club Officers shall be held, pursuant to Article 4, section 1(G), prior to the regular membership meeting of the Club in May of each year.
+Voting will close the day before the May meeting, and results of the voting will be announced at the May meeting.
 The candidates with the most votes shall be elected to the open positions.
 If there are two open positions, such as with the Board of Trustees, and the two top candidates are in a tie, then they will both be elected.
-In the event of a tie on any other position, a runoff vote on such position shall be held immediately by secret ballot with only the tied nominees on the ballot.
+In the event of a tie on any other position, a runoff vote on such position shall be held immediately after the meeting by electronic ballot with only the tied nominees on the ballot.

 Section 6.
 Removal from Office

-Any flag officer may be removed from office after notification to all voting members and by the vote of two-thirds of the voting members in attendance at a regular "membership meeting".
-No such action shall be taken until a reasonable opportunity has been given to the officer to appear, in their defense, before the Board of Trustees, who shall present their recommendation to the membership at the next regular meeting.
+Any flag officer may be removed from office by written petition submitted by any member to the Secretary or Board Chair, along with a statement in support of the petition, after notification to all members, and upon a two-thirds affirmative vote of the voting membership, conducted pursuant to Article 4, section 1(G).
+However, no such vote shall be taken until a reasonable opportunity has been given to the officer to appear, in their defense, before the Board of Trustees, which shall present its recommendation to the membership at the next regular Club membership meeting; the recommendation of the Board, along with the statement in support of the petition for removal, shall thereafter be included in the ballot for vote upon the petition.

 Section 7.
 Salaries